5 negotiation tactics to move the prospects to repeated customers in the sales funnel

-You might be well aware that latter stages of sales funnels are most susceptible to sudden drop-offs in prospect numbers.
-Businesses report incremental drop-offs during the latter stages of sales process.
+You might be well aware that the latter stages of sales funnels are most susceptible to sudden drop-offs in prospect numbers.
+Businesses report incremental drop-offs during the latter stages of the sales process.

 Considering that your prospect had already taken an active interest and set apart large time blocks to process the information, you should consider the various options to bring down these times.

 There are two options to increase the number of closures.

 - The first option would be to decrease product pricing at the cost of margins.

 - The second option is using negotiation tactics to move your customers to close the purchase.

 In terms of profits and business potential, you consider the latter option much more preferable.

 An experienced sales guy is thoroughly well-aware of these dynamics in their respective sales exchanges.
 By identifying the right opportunities and focussing the right sales leads, you can significantly improve your number of deal closures.